xsltdev/angdev.ru/docs/angular/i18n-common-overview.md

 Use the following Angular tasks to internationalize your project.

-*   Use built-in pipes to display dates, numbers, percentages, and currencies in a local format.
+-   Use built-in pipes to display dates, numbers, percentages, and currencies in a local format.
-*   Mark text in component templates for translation.
+-   Mark text in component templates for translation.
-*   Mark plural forms of expressions for translation.
+-   Mark plural forms of expressions for translation.
-*   Mark alternate text for translation.
+-   Mark alternate text for translation.

-After you prepare your project for an international audience, use the [Angular CLI][AioCliMain] to localize your project.
+After you prepare your project for an international audience, use the [Angular CLI][aioclimain] to localize your project.
 Complete the following tasks to localize your project.

-*   Use the CLI to extract marked text to a *source language* file.
+-   Use the CLI to extract marked text to a _source language_ file.
-*   Make a copy of the *source language* file for each language, and send all of *translation* files to a translator or service.
+-   Make a copy of the _source language_ file for each language, and send all of _translation_ files to a translator or service.
-*   Use the CLI to merge the finished translation files when you build your project for one or more locales.
+-   Use the CLI to merge the finished translation files when you build your project for one or more locales.

 <div class="alert is-helpful">

 Create an adaptable user interface for all of your target locales that takes into consideration the differences in spacing for different languages.
-For more details, see [How to approach internationalization][ThinkwithgoogleMarketfinderIntlEnUsGuideHowToApproachI18nOverview].
+For more details, see [How to approach internationalization][thinkwithgooglemarketfinderintlenusguidehowtoapproachi18noverview].

 </div>